monster-penguin/ra_bios_tool/README.md

 ### Step 13 — Cleanup

 All Y/N choices are collected first.
 No files are deleted until every question has been answered.
-Items are presented and executed in this order:
+Items are executed in this order:

-1. Downloaded files
+1. `retroarch/` staging folder *(safety check: refuses to delete if the path resolves to your live RetroARCH config directory)*
-2. `retroarch/` staging folder *(safety check: refuses to delete if the path resolves to your live RetroARCH config directory)*
+2. `ra_bios_set.zip` *(if keeping, and hash failures were detected, you will be offered a scrub option to remove only the failed files from the archive)*
-3. `ra_bios_set.zip` *(if keeping, and hash failures were detected, you will be offered a scrub option to remove only the failed files from the archive)*
+3. Downloaded files
 4. `combined_manifest.json` *(always last — the scrub above depends on it)*

 ---